 Step 7 - Recheck Connections

 Double-check all connections.
-Prior to turning on the power of your tub, have your work inspected by a licensed electrician or building inspector.
+Before turning on the power of your tub, have your work inspected by a licensed electrician or building inspector.
 Never power your hot tub until it is carefully and properly inspected.